wkiri/simcalib/README.md

 # Similarity-based Calibration

 This repository contains an implementation of similarity-based calibration methods.
+The goal is to improve the calibration of a classifier's predicted class probabilities; well-calibrated predictions are those that match the true class probabilities.
-These methods update predictions (probabilities) made by classification models while leveraging local similarity in feature space.
+The calibration methods in this reporitory update the predictions (probabilities) while leveraging local similarity in feature space.
 They include:
 1. Similarity-Weighted Calibration (SWC)
 2. Similarity-Weighted Calibration with Hidden Heterogeneity (SWC-HH)